 The sampling described herein was supported as part of the teaching program at the University of Washington’s School of Aquatic and Fishery Sciences (SAFS), and we are grateful for SAFS’ commitment to experiential learning.
 The vessel from which almost all sampling took place was owned and operated by Charles Eaton, and we appreciate his skillful operation and assistance with species identification, as well as the help from the dozens of teaching assistants and hundreds of students over the years.
 We also thank the crew of the R/V Rachel Carson, which is the current platform for sampling and which contributed data in 2019.
 Additionally, we thank Don Velasquez and Daniel Sund for their advice and expertise.
 This research was funded by the School of Aquatic Fisheries Sciences, University of Washington.
 None of the authors has a conflict of interest associated with this study.

+Data availability

+All data used in this study is available online at zenodo.org, DOI: insert DOI here when paper is accepted.

 References

 Auth, T. D., E. A. Daly, R. D. Brodeur, and J. L. Fisher.
 2018.
 Phenological and distributional shifts in ichthyoplankton associated with recent warming in the northeast Pacific Ocean.
 Global Change Biology 24(1):259–272.